yarisvt/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions/mock-response.md

 ### Using $ref and nested schema

-In the above example, the schema was in line.
+In the above example, the schema was inline.
 However, Tyk is smart enough to extract values from a referenced or a nested schema object as well.
 For example:

 ```.json
 {